-Vertical migration monitoring shows vertical migration wells are in compliance with groundwater performance standards and that contaminated groundwater has not migrated to the deeper aguifers.
+Vertical migration monitoring shows vertical migration wells are in compliance with groundwater performance standards and that contaminated groundwater has not migrated to the deeper aquifers.

 There are 60 compliance wells in the network, which are monitored for 29 different chemicals.
-There are 52 wells in compliance or potentially in compliance, and 8 wells are out of compliance or potentially out of compliance for chemicals such as 1,4-dioxane, PCE, nitrate, and nitrite.
-The 8 wells that are out, or potentially out of, compliance are being addressed by continuing to pump contaminated water to the treatment plant, as discussed above.
-This method has proven to be effective at stopping groundwater flow in these areas and reducing the chemical concentrations.
+There are 53 wells in compliance or potentially in compliance, and 7 wells are out of compliance, potentially out of compliance, or indeterminant for chemicals such as 1,4-dioxane, PCE, nitrate, nitrite, TCE, and chloroform.
+The 6 wells that are out of, or potentially out of, compliance are being addressed by continuing to pump contaminated water to the treatment plant and monitoring, as discussed above.
+This method has proven to be effective at stopping groundwater flow in these areas and reducing chemical concentrations.